 Christopher Reeve and Robin Williams had been the best of friends since they were roommates at drama school in New York City.
 Sadly, they would both meet tragic ends.
 On May 27, 1995, Christopher was riding a horse in an equestrian event when he had an accident that caused him to become paralyzed from the neck down.

 Before Elizabeth Moss received universal praise for her role in The Handmaid’s Tale, a made-for-TV film adaptation of the beloved book starred a young Natasha Richardson.
-Natasha is beloved by a generation for her portrayal of the mom Liz in the 1998 remake of The Parent Trap.
+Richardson is beloved by a generation for her portrayal of the mom, Liz, in the 1998 remake of The Parent Trap.
 The beautiful film star would never have dreamed that her movie Wild Child would be her last one.

 Mae West is still best remembered today for her outrageous comedy and sex appeal.
-So perhaps it is fitting that her last feature film was the 1978 musical farce Sextette that’s now considered a cult classic.
-In the movie, Mae portrays Marlo Manners, a movie star who has just married her sixth husband.
+So perhaps it is fitting that her last feature film was the 1978 musical farce, Sextette, that’s now considered a cult classic.
+In the movie, West portrays Marlo Manners, a movie star who has just married her sixth husband.

 John Wayne is a legendary star who made his career playing the lawmen during Hollywood’s romance with Westerns.
 Wayne started acting in feature films in the late 1920s as a stunt-man; his first role was in 1930’s The Big Trail.
 Fittingly, his final movie was also a Western.

 In 1976’s The Shootist, Wayne portrayed a dying gunfighter named J.B.
 Books.
 Although he had battled lung cancer in 1964, he was not known to be terminally ill while making The Shootist.
 The film was released on August 11, 1976, and Wayne survived three more years, passing away at age 72 at UCLA Medical Center.